 See the City of Lights from a Whole New Angle!

 Overview Paris Street Photography

-The Paris Street Photography Workshop is designed to show you the unique and often overlooked parts of Paris and that includes the time of the year!
+The Paris Street Photography Workshop is designed to show you the unique and often overlooked parts of Paris, and that includes the time of the year!
 Everyone goes to Paris in April; they even wrote a song about it for crying out loud!
-The best time to go to Paris for street photography is November!
+The best time to go to Paris for street photography is in November!